psyonicinc/ability-hand-api/python/README.md

 `python3 -m pip install ability-hand`

+If you are wanting to use the simulator it is best to clone the repository and work with the raw files.

+`git clone git@github.com:psyonicinc/ability-hand-api.git`

 ### Enable UART & Byte Stuffing using App

 The Python wrapper uses serial communication and requires [byte stuffing](https://www.tutorialspoint.com/data_communication_computer_network/byte_stuffing.htm) to be enabled.
-It is recommended to use byte stuffing, fore more info see section 3.5.5 in the [API Documentation](https://github.com/psyonicinc/ability-hand-api/blob/master/Documentation/ABILITY-HAND-ICD.pdf).
+It is recommended to use byte stuffing, for more info see section 3.5.5 in the [API Documentation](https://github.com/psyonicinc/ability-hand-api/blob/master/Documentation/ABILITY-HAND-ICD.pdf).

 To enable UART and byte stuffing from the PSYONIC app select: